Protect your privacy, rights and freedoms

 You can cancel your credit card, you can change your password, but you can't change your name and date of birth every time one of those swines get hacked, and you certainly can't replace your face.

-...not to mention the country-wide facial recognition database with our biometric data that our caring government assembled from all our driver's licence photos kindly provided by the state governments.
+...Not to mention the country-wide facial recognition database with our biometric data that our caring government assembled from all our driver's licence photos kindly provided by the state governments.
 The pretext was of course to enable the police to combat crime.
 But in reality it is for mass surveillance and population control.

 The primary reason why the state wants our biometric data is for surveillance and control, not for the wellbeing of individual citizens.